yel-hadd/tiktok-auto-poster/README.md

 * IP and user-agent rotation: The script changes IP addresses and user agents to avoid detection, which helps to keep the TikTok accounts safe.

 * Browser emulation: The script emulates different browser types to avoid detection.

+ ## Disclaimer:
+This project was created for educational purposes only, I am not responsible for any malicious use.